Digital-Intelligence-Unit/NHS_Business_Intelligence_Platform_Otp/README.md

 ### Contributions

-This code has been authored by Stewart Morgan (stewart.morgan@nhs.net) and colleagues in the Digital Intelligence Unit @ NHS Blackpool CCG.
+This code has been authored by Luke Tinnion (luke.tinnion@nhs.net) and colleagues in the Digital Intelligence Unit @ NHS L&SC ICB.

 _This project and all code within is © Crown copyright and available under the terms of the Open Government 3.0 licence._